What is the PRRS-resistant pig?

 How does PIC breed PRRS-resistant pigs?

-Without the genetic binding site, the PRRS virus cannot make the pig sick.
+Without that entry point, the PRRS virus cannot infect the pig.

 Earning Regulatory Approvals and Protecting Major Global Pork Flows